Clivern

 How To Schedule Events Using WordPress Cron

 Cron API is a great feature of wordpress.
 It allows wordpress to execute certain functions on a schedule.
 By default, wordpress schedule events to check for new versions and to check for plugins and themes updates.
 Every time your blog requested by visitor or search engine bot.
-WordPress check if there are any cron jobs to run.
+Wordpress check if there are any cron jobs to run.

 Scheduling a Single Event